alexwhan/inkyr/README.md

 [![R-CMD-check](https://github.com/alexwhan/inkyr/workflows/R-CMD-check/badge.svg)](https://github.com/alexwhan/inkyr/actions)
 <!-- badges: end -->

-This is a very basic package, primarily to define a palette for the [inky impression](https://shop.pimoroni.com/products/inky-impression) to use in R, and maybe do other stuff in future.
+This is an R package with basic funcationality for generating output for the [inky impression](https://shop.pimoroni.com/products/inky-impression).
+The primary functionality at the moment defines a palette, and a way to output ggplot objects that fit the impression.

 ## Installation